western-wyoming-software-development/sdev1200/relational-database/instructions.md

 In this assignment, you will create a database named `student_info.db` that holds the following information about students at a college:

-* The student’s name
+* The studentâ€™s name
-* The student’s major
+* The studentâ€™s major
 * The department in which the student is enrolled

 The database should have the following tables: